How To Help Kids Handle Back-To-School Jitters

 Dr. Shannon M. Bennett, site clinical director of the Center for Youth Mental Health, provides strategies for reducing students’ stress and anxiety.

-While many students are eager to return to the classroom this fall — especially as COVID-19 restrictions continue to loosen — for many others school causes feelings of stress and anxiety.
+While many students are eager to return to the classroom this fall, for many others school causes feelings of stress and anxiety.

-“Back-to-school jitters are very common, and a mild to moderate amount of anxiety and excitement about going back to school is normal and should pass relatively quickly once the new school year becomes routine,” says Dr. Shannon M. Bennett, the site clinical director for NewYork-Presbyterian’s Center for Youth Mental Health, and the director of the psychology division of the Child Psychiatry Outpatient Department at Weill Cornell Medicine.
+“Back-to-school jitters are very common, and a mild to moderate amount of anxiety and excitement about going back to school is normal and should pass relatively quickly once the new school year becomes routine,” says Dr. Shannon M. Bennett, the associate director of the Center for Youth Mental Health at NewYork-Presbyterian.
 “If the anxiety persists or becomes more interfering in the child’s or family’s life, that’s when we would recommend seeking out an assessment or additional support.
 For youth who have an anxiety disorder, going back to school can be challenging.”

 “Common triggers for anxiety are transition, changes in routine, or starting something new, and back to school incorporates all three,” she adds.
 “There are lots of different types of anxiety and school can tap into many of them.”